loopbio/imgstore/README.md

 ### Basic API

-There are only a few public API entry points exposed
+There are only a few public API entry points exposed (most operations are done on `ImgStore` objects (see writing and reading examples below).

  * `new_for_filename(path)` - Open a store for reading
  * `new_for_format(format, path, **kwargs)`